 The Grand Canyon is recognized worldwide as an area set aside and administered with preservation at the core.
 The Hualapai Indian Reservation sits on 108 miles of the Grand Canyon where they own and operate Grand Canyon West.
 In order to preserve and protect resources and to assure the enjoyment of those resources by the public, the following guidelines are established by the Hualapai Tribe as they relate to filming and photographic activities within the Reservation boundaries.

 Scouts must be escorted by a member of the Grand Canyon West (GCW) Marketing Team or a Member of GCW Management.
-The only fee for the first scouting visit is the purchase of General Admission Tickets for each member of the scouting party.
-Each additional scout will incur a $200 Service Fee to cover the cost of the Site Manager in addition to the General Admission Tickets.
+The fee for the first scouting visiting includes a $200 Service Fee to cover the cost of the Site Manager in addition to General Admission tickets.
 Charges for other services/tours will apply if requested.

 HOW TO APPLY

 - A complete application packet must be submitted a minimum of 30 days prior to the requested date.

 - The required, non-refundable application fee of $250 must be submitted with the application packet.

 - More complex requests must be submitted a minimum of 45 days prior to the requested date.